ccTokens/ccBTC/ccBTC API Guideline.md

 ### 9. Burn
 function burn (uint amount)    returns (bool)
 * **msg.sender:** Merchant.
-* **uint amount:** The amount of MBTC to be burned.
+* **uint amount:** The amount of ccBTC to be burned.
 * **RETURN:** Returns a boolean value indicating whether or not the operation succeeded.
 True is a success, false is a failure.

-**NOTE:** Before calling the function burn, the merchant must first approve the MintFactory to transfer the MBTC.
+**NOTE:** Before calling the function burn, the merchant must first approve the MintFactory to transfer the ccBTC.
 The amount of approval is the amount to be burnt.

 ### 10. Confirm minting
 function confirmMintRequest (bytes32 requestHash)    returns (bool)